LiskHQ/lisk-engine/test/test-plans/gossipsub/README.md

 You can get the private repo with one of the following options:

- 1. Setup `ssh key` and `git` in your local machine or docker, please follow the instructions based on your choice [here](https://github.com/LiskHQ/lisk-engine/blob/main/test/test-plans/ping/README.md#running-tests).
+ 1. Setup `ssh key` and `git` in your local machine or in a Docker.
+Please follow the instructions based on your choice [here](https://github.com/LiskHQ/lisk-engine/blob/main/test/test-plans/ping/README.md#running-tests).
- 2. Use `replace` command in your `mod.go` file, in case of docker run you should provide the path in your docker:
+ 2. Use `replace` command in your `mod.go` file.
+In case of using a Docker, a path to the Docker should be provided:
      ```bash
          replace github.com/LiskHQ/lisk-engine v0.0.0 => your-path/lisk-engine/
          go mod tidy